 - be registered for the upcoming fall term by May 15.

 - comply with Pitt-Johnstown's satisfactory academic progress standards for financial aid.

 - not be in default on an educational loan or not owe repayment on a federal grant.

 - not have earned a Bachelor’s Degree.

-The Financial Aid Office will notify students awarded scholarships via the official award letter and provide information regarding the scholarship and the availability of renewal.
+The Financial Aid Office will notify students awarded scholarships via the official Financial Aid Offer letter and provide information regarding the scholarship and the availability of renewal.

 If students receive a G&E scholarship, a thank-you note to the donor is expected.
 The Office of Institutional Advancement contacts students regarding this requirement.

 Scholarship awards are generally made for the entire academic year and disbursed in two equal installments directly to the student’s bill each term.
 However, students who are December graduates may receive the entire annual award during the fall term upon discretion of the financial aid administrator.